manoper93/MonitorPC_WT32-SC01/README.md

 --------------------------

 Last Update - 09/12/2023:
-	add ledBrightness inc and dec level, add sleep for 1 day touch option (not auto)
+	add ledBrightness touch for inc or dec level (save on EEPROM), add sleep for 1 day touch option (not auto)

 --------------------------